momopay/momo/doc/init.md

 4d) CentOS

-Copy desired.init to /etc/init.d/desired.
-Test by running `service desired start`.
+Copy momod.init to /etc/init.d/momod.
+Test by running `service momod start`.

-Using this script, you can adjust the path and flags to the desired program by setting the DESIRED and FLAGS environment variables in the file /etc/sysconfig/desired.
+Using this script, you can adjust the path and flags to the momod program by setting the DESIRED and FLAGS environment variables in the file /etc/sysconfig/momod.
 You can also use the DAEMONOPTS environment variable here.

 4e) Mac OS X

-Copy org.momo.desired.plist into ~/Library/LaunchAgents.
-Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.momo.desired.plist`.
+Copy org.momo.momod.plist into ~/Library/LaunchAgents.
+Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.momo.momod.plist`.

-This Launch Agent will cause desired to start whenever the user logs in.
+This Launch Agent will cause momod to start whenever the user logs in.

-NOTE: This approach is intended for those wanting to run desired as the current user.
+NOTE: This approach is intended for those wanting to run momod as the current user.
-You will need to modify org.momo.desired.plist if you intend to use it as a Launch Daemon with a dedicated momocore user.
+You will need to modify org.momo.momod.plist if you intend to use it as a Launch Daemon with a dedicated momocore user.

 5. Auto-respawn